 To opt-out of allowing adult-use cannabis retail dispensaries or on-site consumption licenses, a municipality must pass a local law by December 31, 2021 or nine months after the effective date of the legislation.
 This means that if a municipality has already passed a local law or measure prohibiting adult-use cannabis licenses from operating in its jurisdiction, the municipality will have to pass a new local law conforming to the opt-out requirements outlined in the MRTA.

 If a municipality does not opt-out by December 31, 2021, the municipality will be unable to opt-out at a future date.
-However, a municipality may opt back in, to allow either, or both, adult-use retail dispensary or on-site consumption license types by repealing the local law which established the prohibition.
+However, a municipality may reverse their opt-out, to allow either, or both, adult-use retail dispensary or on-site consumption license types by repealing the local law which established the prohibition.